samvera-labs/hyku.github.io/_posts/2016-09-08-improving-dpla-aggregation-tooling.markdown

 The remainder of 2016 and early 2017 will focus on updating backend systems, working on error handling and a few basic processes like deleting records, and completing remaining data modeling in addition to the work on the administrator dashboard.

 The Hydra-in-a-Box project has opened up many new possibilities for DPLA and its member network.
 Participation in DPLA still happens through developing a Hub partnership.
 The repository isn’t an immediate on-ramp to DPLA; it just makes participation technologically easier.
-For Hydra and DPLA, it will be the beginning of a beautiful friendship.
+For Samvera and DPLA, it will be the beginning of a beautiful friendship.